cocoon sandbox

 1. Warm hit — the node has a warm sandbox for the pool key: ownership transfers in sub-millisecond time.

 2. Warm miss with peers — the node answers with a MOVED-style redirect: up to two peer addresses that gossip says hold warm sandboxes, chosen power-of-two-choices to avoid herding.
 The SDK retries there with no_redirect set, so the target warms-or-provisions locally and a stale view can never ping-pong.
+The same redirect fires when the node lacks a golden for the key but gossip names a template owner, and when the node sits at max_claims while a peer reports warm capacity.

 3. No candidates — the node provisions locally: a golden clone (tens of ms) or a cold boot for an unpooled key.